rollerworks/PasswordStrengthValidator/docs/strength-validation.md

 use Rollerworks\Bundle\PasswordStrengthBundle\Validator\Constraints as RollerworksPassword;
 ```

-and then add the PasswordStrength validator to the relevant field:
+and then add the PasswordStrength constraint to the relevant field:

 ```php
 /**
  * @RollerworksPassword\PasswordStrength(minLength=7, minStrength=3)
  */